Where to EAT?

 OSO at Bear Point If you need a break from the Beach and want to watch a sunset on the bay, OSO is an excellent choice.
 The food is good and reasonably priced, to boot.

 The Gulf – The owner of the Hangout in Gulf Shores started a little break-off restaurant called the Gulf in Orange Beach.
-It is one of my favorite places to grab a cold drink and some fantastic food and watch the ships come in.
+It is one of my favorite places to grab a cold drink and fantastic food and watch the ships enter.

 The TIKI bar – The Tiki is an outdoor bar and restaurant.
 You can drive your car or boat to this iconic Orange Beach eatery.